-- 1) The criteria with which bid documentation for a competitive bidding process must comply, must - a) take into account - the general conditions of contract and any special conditions of contract, if (i) specified; - (ii) any Treasury guidelines on bid documentation; and - (iii) the requirements of the Infrastructure Procurement & Development Policy, in the case of a bid relating to construction, upgrading or refurbishment of buildings or infrastructure: - b) include the preference points system to be used, goals as contemplated in the Preferential Procurement Regulations and evaluation and adjudication criteria, including any criteria required by other applicable legislation; - include the compulsory submission of B-BBEE status level verification certificates or c) certified copies thereof: - d) include evaluation and adjudication criteria, including any criteria required by other applicable legislation; - include evaluation criteria for measuring of functionality (where applicable); e) - f) include conditions for sub-contracting according to applicable legislation; - ensure that a due diligence process is conducted to determine whether the preferred g) bidders have the capability and ability to execute the contract; - compel bidders to declare any conflict of interest they may have in the transaction for h) which the bid is submitted; - i) if the value of the transaction is expected to exceed R10 million (VAT included), require bidders to furnish - if the bidder is required by law to prepare annual financial statements for (i) auditing, their audited annual financial statements - (aa) for the past three years; or - (bb) since their establishment if established during the past three years: - (ii) a certificate signed by the bidder certifying that the bidder has no undisputed commitments for municipal services towards a municipality or other service provider in respect of which payment is overdue for more than 30 days; - particulars of any contracts awarded to the bidder by an organ of state during the (iii) past five years, including particulars of any material non-compliance or dispute concerning the execution of such contract; and - a statement indicating whether any portion of the goods or services are (iv) expected to be sourced from outside the Republic, and, if so, what portion and

-Policy Title: Bitou Local Municipality Supply Chain Management Policy Financial Year: 2020/2021 whether any portion of payment from the municipality or municipal entity is expected to be transferred out of the Republic.

-- stipulate that disputes must be settled by means of mutual consultation, mediation (with or without legal representation), or, when unsuccessful, in a South African court of law; - k) a requirement to supply tax references, tax clearance certificates, VAT registration numbers and identification or registration numbers; - details of any contracts above R200 000 carried out on behalf of the municipality within the last five years; - m) contract management processes and procedures including provision for the Accounting Officer to cancel the contract on the grounds of unsatisfactory performance; and - n) any other matters as required by the MFMA and the Supply Chain Management Regulations.
+- 1) The criteria with which bid documentation for a competitive bidding process must comply, must - - a) take into account (i) the general conditions of contract and any special conditions of contract, if specified; - (ii) any Treasury guidelines on bid documentation; and - (iii) the requirements of the CIBD, in the case of a bid relating to construction, upgrading or refurbishment of buildings or infrastructure; - b) include the preference points system to be used, goals as contemplated in the Preferential Procurement Regulations and evaluation and adjudication criteria, including any criteria required by other applicable legislation; - c) include the compulsory submission of B-BBEE status level verification certificates and/or a Valid Sworn Affidavit or certified copies thereof;

+- d) include evaluation and adjudication criteria, including any criteria required by other applicable legislation; - e) include evaluation criteria for measuring of functionality (where applicable); - f) include conditions for sub-contracting according to applicable legislation; - g) ensure that a due diligence process is conducted to determine whether the preferred bidders have the capability and ability to execute the contract; - h) compel bidders to declare any conflict of interest they may have in the transaction for which the bid is submitted; - i) if the value of the transaction is expected to exceed R10 million (VAT included), require bidders to furnish- - (i) if the bidder is required by law to prepare annual financial statements for auditing, their audited annual financial statements - (aa) for the past three years; or - (bb) since their establishment if established during the past three years; (ii) a certificate signed by the bidder certifying that the bidder has no undisputed commitments for municipal services towards a municipality or other service provider in respect of which payment is overdue for more than 30 days; - (iii) particulars of any contracts awarded to the bidder by an organ of state during the past five years, including particulars of any material non-compliance or dispute concerning the execution of such contract; and - (iv) a statement indicating whether any portion of the goods or services are expected to be sourced from outside the Republic, and, if so, what portion and whether any portion of payment from the municipality or municipal entity is expected to be transferred out of the Republic. - stipulate that disputes must be settled by means of mutual consultation, mediation (with or without legal representation), or, when unsuccessful, in a South African court of law; - k) a requirement to supply tax references, tax pin, VAT registration numbers and identification or registration numbers; - I) details of any contracts above R200 000 carried out on behalf of the municipality within the last five years; - m) contract management processes and procedures including provision for the Accounting Officer to cancel the contract on the grounds of unsatisfactory performance; and - n) any other matters as required by the MFMA and the Supply Chain Management Regulations.